top of page

 Lorraine Hardin, Treasurer/Secretary

-Lorraine Hardin brings years of budget and financial responsibility experience to the position of Treasurer of the Ocean Shores Food Bank, and looks forward to helping manage the continued health and growth of this essential organization.
+My career in veterinary medicine was centered on working with people who have very specific needs.
+I bring over 30 years of budget and financial responsibility experience to the position of Treasurer of the Ocean Shores Food Bank.
+I enjoy the challenges of helping to manage the continued health and growth of this essential organization.

-The Food Bank gives her an opportunity to ensure people in our community are having their needs met without fail.
+The Food Bank gives me the opportunity to ensure people in our community are having their needs met without fail.

-She also serves on the board of Stage West Community Theatre and directs live stage plays several times a year.
+I also serve on the board of Stage West Community Theatre and direct live stage plays several times a year.

 Sandy Harley, Executive Director